The Harmony of Memories

 Reengage/Right at Home: Songs are 20th Century English / American Classics - Leeds Media Centre, Savile Mount, LS7 3HZ.
 Please call 0113 833 1950

-Royal Voluntary Service: The singing group is called "Remember Me Café" and is held every Tuesday between 10:30am and 11:30am, followed by light refreshments and cuppa, followed by actual singing with 4 singers leading the group for our clients till 1pm - Polish Catholic Centre, Newton Hill Road, LS7 4JE.
+Royal Voluntary Service: The singing group is called "Remember Me Café" and is held every Tuesday between 10:30 a.m. and 11:30 a.m.
+Light refreshments and a cuppa are followed by actual singing with four singers leading the group for our clients until 1 p.m., Polish Catholic Centre, Newton Hill Road, LS7 4JE.

 Singing Sensations: Armley Grange, Armley Grange Drive, LS12 3QH